RicardoJBarrios/elf-sync-state/README.md

 });
 ```

-## Integration with other plugins
+## Integration with Elf :mage_woman:

-The use of this library has been tested together with other store libraries, such as [elf-entities](https://ngneat.github.io/elf/docs/features/entities/entities), [elf-persist-state](https://ngneat.github.io/elf/docs/features/persist-state) or [elf-state-history](https://ngneat.github.io/elf/docs/features/history).
+The use of this library has been tested together with other Elf libraries, such as [elf-entities](https://ngneat.github.io/elf/docs/features/entities/entities), [elf-persist-state](https://ngneat.github.io/elf/docs/features/persist-state) or [elf-state-history](https://ngneat.github.io/elf/docs/features/history).
+I have also tried to be consistent with their programming style and documentation to help with integration.

 [Here](https://stackblitz.com/edit/angular-elf-sync-state?devToolsHeight=33&file=src/app/todo.repository.ts) is an example of using all of these in an Angular application.
 Just open the result in two different tabs to see the library in action.